cnring18/cordova-build-increment/README.md

 <hook src="scripts/incrementBuildNum.js" type="after_build"/>
 ```

-Script is designed to increment the 'android-versionCode' and 'ios-CFBundleVersion' fields for additional versioning in the config.xml file.
+Script is designed to increment the 'android-versionCode', 'ios-CFBundleVersion' and 'windows-packageVersion' fields for additional versioning in the config.xml file.

 ## Usage